Arthur Elvin: Rugby League

 From 1929, Elvin began hosting the Rugby League Challenge Cup Final at Wembley.
 It had previously been played in the North.
 It continues to be played in the new stadium today.

 Second World War

 During the Second World War, Elvin offered free admission to servicemen and servicewomen, and helped war charities.
 He also encouraged mass PT events in the Empire Pool on Thursday evenings, Saturday afternoons and Sunday mornings, and opened a gymnasium for cadets of the Middlesex Regiment.

 1948 London Olympics

 Arthur Elvin supplied the Wembley site free of charge for the 1948 London Olympics.
 Some of the old British Empire Exhibition buildings were used, notably the Palace of Engineering, so no new venues were needed, though Olympic Way was built at a cost of £120,000.

 Honours

-Arthur Elvin was made a Member of the Order of the British Empire in 1945 and received his knighthood from King George VI in 1947 for the efforts in staging the 1948 Olympic Games.
+Arthur Elvin was made a Member of the Order of the British Empire in 1945 and received his knighthood from King George VI in 1947.